web-deps/odom/docs/assets.md

 ## Introduction

 A component may depend on external assets such as other components and elements.
 We are going to look at these assets and how they can be used in a component.
 There are two ways in which external assets can find their way into a component.
-One way is by importing them and the other is by referencing them via markup.
+One way is by importing them into a JavaScript module and the other is by referencing them via markup.

+## Types of Assets

+### Introduction

+In Acom, there are four types of assets, components, elements, markup and text.
+In the following sections, we will look at how you can use each one of these types of assets.

-## Components
+### Components

 Components are the main assets in Acom.
 Components can be created in JS scripts, ES6 modules and HTML files.
-For more infomation on how to create and use component refer to [Components](components.md).
+For more infomation on how to create and use component refer to [Components](./components.md).

-## Elements
+### Nodes

-Elements can be created in various ways including Vanilla Javascript, libraries and frameworks.
-Howsoever you create an element, you might want to use or reuse the element in a component which is in the same file or another file.
+DOM nodes can be created in various ways including Vanilla Javascript, libraries and frameworks.
+Howsoever you create a node, you might want to use or reuse the node in a component which is in the same file or another file.
 Acom provides a way to do so.
-You can create an element and use it as is, or you can create a function that takes props as arguments and returns an element.
+You can create a node and use it as is, or you can create a function that takes props as arguments and returns a node.

-## Markup
+### Markup

 Acom allows you to create markup and insert it in the DOM.
 The markup is parsed before inserted into the DOM.
-Markup can be created the same way elements.
+Markup can be created the same way [`elements`](#elements) are created.
 Either use it directly or create a function that returns markup.
 In Acom, markup can be HTML, XML or any XML based markup.
 Acom has built-in support for HTML and XML.
-Using other types of markup, require middleware.
+If you use any markup that is not HTML or XML-compliant, you can use [`middleware`](./api/create-component/middleware.md) to precess the markup.
 External markup can be created in HTML files, XML files, ES6 modules or any text file.
-Refer to [Using Assets](#60-using-assets) to see how you can use markup as an asset in a component.
+Refer to [Using Assets](#using-assets) to see how you can use markup as an asset.

-## Text
+### Text

 Just like markup, text can also be inserted dynamically into the DOM.
 External text can be in any text file.
+Text is converted to text nodes before being inserted into the DOM.

 ## Using Assets

+### Introduction

 Assets are inserted into the DOM using target elements.
 Target elements are elements that are replaced by data or external assets.
 Target elements use special attributes to indicate what kind of asset or data is supposed to replace them.
 All assets are converted to DOM nodes before they are inserted into the DOM.